voxel51/fiftyone-teams-app-deploy/helm/docs/configuring-delegated-operators.md

 # Configuring FiftyOne Teams Delegated Operators

-This option can be added to any of the 3 existing [plugin modes](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/helm/docs/confuring-plugins.md).
+This option can be added to any of the three existing [plugin modes](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/helm/docs/confuring-plugins.md).
 If you're using the builtin-operator only option, the Persistent Volume Claim should be omitted.